29 Easy Dinner Recipes for Two That Feel Homemade and Special

 Garlic for aglio e olio is right when it’s just turning golden, like the color of pale butter.
 One shade past that and you’ve crossed into bitter, no recovery.

-Cook 8 ounces of spaghetti in salted boiling water to al dente, reserving 1 cup of pasta water before draining.
-While the pasta cooks, slice 6 cloves of garlic thinly (slices, not minced, for this dish, slices stay distinct and golden).
-In a large skillet, warm 1/3 cup of olive oil over medium-low heat.
-Add the garlic and 1/2 teaspoon of red pepper flakes.
-Cook 3-4 minutes, swirling occasionally.
-The garlic is done when it’s just golden, not brown.
-Brown garlic turns bitter and ruins the dish.
-Add 1/2 cup of pasta water to the pan.
-Drain the pasta and add directly to the skillet.
-Toss vigorously over medium heat for 1-2 minutes until the sauce emulsifies and coats every strand.
-Top with chopped parsley and grated Parmesan.
+Cook 8 ounces of spaghetti in salted boiling water until al dente, but be sure to save 1 cup of pasta water before draining.
+While the pasta cooks, slice 6 garlic cloves into thin slices (not minced, as for this dish, slices remain distinct and turn golden).
+In a large skillet, heat 1/3 cup of olive oil over medium-low heat.
+Add the garlic and half a teaspoon of red pepper flakes.
+Sauté for 3-4 minutes, stirring occasionally.
+Garlic is done when it is golden, not brown.
+Once brown, the garlic will taste bitter and ruin the dish.
+Add half a cup of the reserved pasta water to the skillet.
+Directly toss in the drained pasta.
+Continue to toss over medium heat for one to two minutes until the sauce fully emulsifies and coats every strand.
+Finish with chopped parsley and Parmesan cheese.

-Swap: Add a few anchovies to the oil with the garlic for a savory depth (you won’t taste them as fish).
-A squeeze of lemon at the end brightens the whole dish.
+For added depth, you could include a couple of anchovies in the oil with the garlic (they won’t taste like fish).
+A splash of lemon juice at the end really brightens the dish.

 8) Sheet Pan Sausage